mercadopago/cart-oscommerce/README.md

 	* Mexico: [https://www.mercadopago.com/mlm/herramientas/aplicaciones](https://www.mercadopago.com/mlm/herramientas/aplicaciones)
 	* Venezuela: [https://www.mercadopago.com/mlv/herramientas/aplicaciones](https://www.mercadopago.com/mlv/herramientas/aplicaciones)

+	Other options have been added and you can choose any time after installation:

+	- **Sandbox:** By default, sandbox have been selected.
+We belive, you need a environment to test your first payment.

+	- **Kind of Checkout:** Now you can choose what kind of checkout has adapted better with your front-end design, we recommend checkout transparent.

 9. **DO NOT TOUCH** the fields *Country*, *Exclude Methods*, *Cod Status (fields…)*.
 They were generated for you with the correct values, if you need to change them, is highly recommended that you reinstall the module.

 	![Do Not Touch](https://raw.github.com/mercadopago/cart-oscommerce/master/README.img/DoNotTouch.png)

 10. The fields **Sucess Url** and **Pending url** were also generated automatically, but if you're testing in a localhost, it will not work.
 You can change the address to any of your choice, but can't be localhost.

-10. Save your configuration and it's done!!
+11. Save your configuration and it's done!!

 ***IMPORTANT:***
 *This module will only work with the following currencies:*